Automattic/wp-calypso/docs/coding-guidelines/javascript.md

 ## Spacing

-Use vertical spaces liberally throughout your code.
+Use sapcing liberally throughout your code.
 “When in doubt, space it out.”

 These rules encourage liberal spacing for improved developer readability.
 The minification process creates a file that is optimized for browsers to read and process.